Code-Institute-Submissions/Code-Institute-MS1/README.md

 ### Taking The Project Further

-If I were taking the project further there are some features I believe would benefit the website and add more functionality to it.
+If I were taking the project further there are some features I believe would benefit the website and add more functionality to it:
 - Adding a check-out screen for when customers sign-up for membership.
 - Having a system where a customer can view time slots on a calender when booking onto classes.
 - The website would also benefit from a scrolling news section on the homepage.